Return to top

 📖 Variations

-• Vegan Option: It is so easy to make a gluten free vegan stir fry sauce by simply swapping the fish sauce for a vegan option.
-Use this Asian sauce for vegetables, tofu, or any vegan-friendly food.
+Vegan Option: It’s so easy for me to make a gluten free vegan stir fry sauce by swapping the fish sauce for a vegan alternative.
+I use this flavorful Asian sauce for vegetables, tofu, or any of my favorite plant-based dishes.

 ❓Recipe FAQs